mlcommons/ck/README.md

 ```
 $ ck pull repo:ck-tensorflow

+$ ck detect platform

 $ ck install package:lib-tensorflow-1.12.0-cpu

 $ ck run program:tensorflow-classification

+$ ck show env
 ```

+**Note that tensorflow 1.12.0 can work only with Python version<=3.6 - please select an appropriate Python version during automatic environment detection**

 You can find a non-exhaustive index of CK-compatible repositories at [ReproIndex.com](https://ReproIndex.com/components) - just follow their READMEs to find out more about shared components and workflows!

 Please check our [Getting Started Guide](https://github.com/ctuning/ck/wiki/First-steps) to try different CK examples.